hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQMailTests.class/README.md

 LQMailTests is a class containing the tests for the class LQMailDialog in Liquid-UI and the general process of sending mails.

+It ensures that the mail templating works and that mails are sent correctly.

 Instance Variables
 	mailDialog:		anLQMailDialog
 	poll:		anLQPoll